-The Taliban are steadily dismantling the human rights gains of the last twenty years, said Amnesty International, the International Federation for Human Rights (FIDH) and the World Organisation Against Torture (OMCT) in a new briefing published today, which documents the group’s wide-ranging crackdown since their seizure of Kabul little more than five weeks ago.
+The Taliban are steadily dismantling the human rights gains of the last twenty years.
+A joint briefing from Amnesty International, the International Federation for Human Rights (FIDH) and the World Organisation Against Torture (OMCT) documents the group’s wide-ranging crackdown since their seizure of Kabul little more than five weeks ago.

 Contrary to the Taliban’s repeated claims that they will respect the rights of Afghans, the briefing, Afghanistan’s fall into the hands of the Taliban, details a litany of human rights abuses including targeted killings of civilians and surrendered soldiers and the blockading of humanitarian supplies in the Panjshir Valley, which constitute crimes under international law.
 Restrictions have also been reimposed on women, freedom of expression and civil society.